mzoellner/warden/README.md

 $ warden
 ```

-Will print warden file information for every change on your branch against `default`.
+Without commands, will print warden file information for every change on your branch against `default`.

 ### Development